Colegio San Agustin – Makati: Cafeteria

 The Cafeteria or Integrated Canteen is above the covered courts and has 23 stalls offering food and other meals in a fast-food-like fashion.
 There are nine entrances to the Cafeteria: two from the High School Building, two from the Grade School Building, three from the covered courts and one for each school bus terminal.
 It has a seating capacity of 2,186.

 Chapel

 San Agustin Chapel (Capilla de San Agustin) is where all year-level, organizational and sectoral Masses are heard.
 It can handle around 400-500 persons, which is the size of an average year level.
-Due to its small size, departmental and institutional Masses are heard at the covered court or, in the case of institutional Masses, the Grade School covered court.
+Due to its small size, departmental and institutional Masses are heard at the covered court, the Grade School covered court or, sometimes in the case of institutional Masses, the school gymnasium in the Sports Complex (and alternatively at the Grade School covered court).

 Architectural features of the Chapel include statues of St. Augustine of Hippo and St. Monica of Hippo on both sides of the crucifix behind the altar.

 San Agustin Chapel offers weekday morning Masses in English, Sunday Masses in English and Filipino, and a Spanish-language anticipated Mass.

 Recently, in around 2012 renovations were made to the chapel, including added glass around the sides, installing air-conditioner units and adding glass doors as the chapel was once open and without doors.